 Next, we estimate OLS models with interaction variables.
 Additional interaction variables improve the model fitting for the sample of budget organizations (from 30% to 45%).
 We found no interactions between innovation and other variables.
 In contrast, the influence of the share of full-time students is modified by two factors: the log of the number of foreign students by 1000 graduates and the log of the number of citations in the Web of Science/Scopus per 100 scientists.
 The higher are the level of those two variables, the higher is the impact of the share of full-time students on the competitiveness.
 The impact of teachers' characteristics is also affected by additional factors.
 We found that the impact of this variable is higher for the economic universities.
 We checked whether the relations between regressors and outcome is the same for all proportions of exam scores probability distribution using quantile regression.
 The estimated coefficient for innovation decreases between 5 and 55% quintiles.
 We observe significant effect of innovation only at the lower quantiles, while for the higher quantiles the effect is insignificant.
 We use the median of the outcome as the value, which differentiates the impact of explanatory variables.
-The significant effect of student characteristics was found only for the less competitive universities, while the effect of teacher characteristics only for the schools with the high exam scores.
+The significant impact of the innovation is proved only for the universities with lower results in the exam.
+The positive and significant effect of student characteristics was found only for the less competitive universities, while the effect of teacher characteristics only for the schools with the high exam scores.
 The coefficient of determination is much more higher for this model.